tirthasheshpatel/Data-Structures-and-Algorithms/README.md

 <p><small> Read contributing guidelines in case you want to contribute to this project.</small></p>

 ## Algorithms Implemented
-<p> Algorithms have been implemented in C++.
+<p> Algorithms have been mostly implemented in C++ and partially documented.
 The algorithms implemented are:
 <ol>
   <li>Insertion Sort.</li>
   <li> Heap Sort </li>